Licensure & Endorsements

-Students in the MEd Special Education program are eligible to pursue the following endorsements.
+In addition to earning the Illinois Professional Educator License (PEL), students in the MEd Special Education program are eligible to pursue the following endorsements to the PEL:

 Early Childhood Special Education Endorsement